 Anne Jane Georgina Sinclair Williams, born October 23rd 1863.
 The Belfast Newsletter of 26th October 1865 noted her death, aged 1 year and 11 months, on 21st October 1865 at Killucan, Westmeath.
 She was stated to be the eldest child of John William Williams, Fellow Royal College of Surgeons, Ireland.

 Son Thomas John De Courcy Williams, born July 19th 1849, was also a surgeon who worked in Birmingham.
 He died at Christchurch, Hampshire in 1898.
 The Medical Bibliography of 1877 earlier showed up Dr. Thomas J. De Courcy Williams of Killucan.

 Emily Anne de Courcy Williams, born September 5th 1850.
 She died unmarried in South Dublin in 1940.

-Sterling William Sinclair de Courcey Williams, born October 10th 1858.
+Sterling William Sinclair de Courcy Williams, born October 10th 1858 to Dr. John William Williams and Emily Letitia De Courcy.
 A Church of Ireland minister, in 1901 he was living in Durrow, Tullamore, with his sister, Emily Anne De Courcy Williams.
 In 1889, he had been Rector of Rathconnell Rectory, Killucan.

 Mary Frances Elizabeth de Courcey Williams - this daughter had been born in Westmeath in 1853.